In this sermon, we are really going to lay emphasis on how to break generational curses and covenants.

 What is the biblical meaning of curses?

 According to the bible in Genesis 3:14-19, we can see how God placed a curse on the serpent and our first parents, Adam and Eve.

-To the serpent He said, “you alone of all the animals shall bear this curse; from now on you will crawl on your belle, and eat dust all the days of your life.”
+To the serpent, He said, “you alone of all the animals shall bear this curse; from now on you will crawl on your belly, and eat dust all the days of your life.”

 You will have to work very hard before it produces what you will eat and sustain life; until you return to the dust you were taken from.”